DieuLam/the_Tynix/README.md

 Hi, we are the Tynix

-Our team made up of 4 amazing individual:
+Our team made up of 4 amazing individuals:
 Nguyen Hai Minh Trang (s3878058)
 Phan Do Ngoc Linh (s3881557)
 Lam Tin Dieu (s3877664)